New readers: Please see our freebie starter guide.

 At the end of the week, judges from the Times newsroom pick favorite responses and publish them here.
 Aside from broadening their horizon's and randomly posting some of the selected weekly responses, there doesn't look to be any “reason” to do this.
 Still, 15-year-old-Goob would have gone crazy over this offer so maybe there's a kindred Hiffer out there who would enjoy this.

-Panda Express NEW THIS YEAR! – This is aimed at entire classrooms for teachers to join.
+Panda Express – This is aimed at entire classrooms for teachers to join.
 The program is recommended for elementary school students who are reading, typically grades Pre-K/TK – 5th grade (ages 5-11).

 Teachers can enroll their class online in minutes and then Panda Express will deliver bookmark & rewards materials to distribute.
 Once students reach their reading goals of 5 books, they are rewards with a free kids meal coupon.